lemocla/neon-hangman/README.md

       - Filtering json array is adapted from this [stack overflow](https://stackoverflow.com/questions/2722159/how-to-filter-object-array-based-on-attributes) post.

     - **Timer**
-      - Code to for the countdown timer is adapted from this [stackoverflow post](https://stackoverflow.com/questions/31106189/create-a-simple-10-second-countdown).
+      - Code for the countdown timer is adapted from this [stackoverflow post](https://stackoverflow.com/questions/31106189/create-a-simple-10-second-countdown).
-      - Code to turn seconds into 2 digit number when less than 10 is from this [stackoverflow post](https://stackoverflow.com/questions/3605214/javascript-add-leading-zeroes-to-date).
+      - Code to turn seconds into a 2 digit number when less than 10 is from this [stackoverflow post](https://stackoverflow.com/questions/3605214/javascript-add-leading-zeroes-to-date).
       ![seconds in 2 digits](documentation/credit/two_digitseconds.png)

     - **Sounds**